reactjs/react.dev/src/content/blog/2024/04/25/react-19-upgrade-guide.md

 We introduced a [new JSX transform](https://legacy.reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html) in 2020 to improve bundle size and use JSX without importing React.
 In React 19, we're adding additional improvements like using ref as a prop and JSX speed improvements that require the new transform.

-If you the new transform is not enabled, you will see this warning:
+If the new transform is not enabled, you will see this warning:

 <ConsoleBlockMulti>